 Bryan Wagner (2005) is Director of Technical Support at Brady/TISCOR.
 He was also the manager of a developmental group home called Joshua House in Eureka before settling in San Diego.

-Jessica Whatcott (2004) is a case manager with North Coast Big Brothers and Big Sisters.
+Jessica Whatcott (2004) is in a PhD program for Political Studies at UC Santa Cruz.
+She previously held a teaching position at HSU, and was a case manager with North Coast Big Brothers and Big Sisters.

 Ben Wocken (2007) is currently serving as a Broadcast Journalist with the American Forces Network Europe Headquarters at Sembach, Germany, with the U.S. Air Force.
 His duties include traveling throughout the European military theater, writing, filming, editing, and producing military news and Command Information media pieces for the American Forces Network television and internet audiences.
 Wocken was recently named to the Dean’s List during his studies in the Master of Public Affairs program, through the Harry S. Truman School of Public Affairs at the University of Missouri, Columbia.

 Stephen Wynbrandt (2003) is the founder of Wynbrandt Farms Biodynamic Compost, located in Los Angeles.